sebastiansam55/boxlinux/README.md

 `-ls` and `-lsh` `-ls` will write out the Folder names to stdout, part of hopefully making this better to write scripts with. `-lsh` will write out the folder and file names in "human" readable format (neither are --dir compatiable, YET!)

+## Testing

+The main way to test boxlinux is to run it once (set it up) and then run `tester.py`.

+In order to run this you have to add this folder to the PYTHONPATH env variable.

+This can be done by according to [this post on stackoverflow](http://stackoverflow.com/questions/9383014/cant-import-my-own-modules-in-python)